-"Zero Acres in Place" - Should you complete the rest of this form?
+"Zero Acres in Place" - Should you complete the

 If you yourself had crop or livestock activities on the land for any portion of the year, you should complete the rest of the form.
 See "Changes in Acres Operated in 1978," above.